 Crashes can happen through no fault of your own

 Why do truck accidents happen?
-This is a question people often ask us at Villari, Brandes & Giannone, P.C. in Philadelphia.
+This is a question people often ask us at Villari, Giannone and Matteo in Philadelphia.
 That’s because we have years of experience handling such complicated cases throughout Pennsylvania and New Jersey.

 We know why accidents happen.
 And we know what needs to be done to build a strong legal case.
 That’s why we’re proud of our case results when it comes to obtaining settlements or verdicts for victims of commercial truck accidents.

 Don’t underestimate the complexity of your commercial truck accident.
 What might seem like a straightforward case often turns out to be much more complicated than many people expect.
 That’s why we’re eager to discuss the details of your case with you.